 I have sampled coffee made by the best automatic drip machines available and as you can tell, from just about every other brewing method possible, but I honestly believe there is no automatic drip brewer on the market right now that will brew coffee as well as iCoffee.
 Period.

 The coffee brewed in this machine is smooth, balanced, full flavor and not at all bitter, except any slight bitterness that would be inherent in certain roasts.
 Everyone who has tasted the iCoffee machine brew comes away impressed by what it can do.
 One person told me that if he didn’t know the coffee came from a drip machine, he would have thought it came from a manual process served in a high end coffee house.

 The combination of price, convenience and high quality results make this ‘a must own’ for a home brewing coffee lover.
 Regardless of whether you like bold blends or refined single estate coffees, the iCoffee machine will ensure the best flavor possible.
 The real beauty is that you don’t have to learn a new way to brew, it works like any other drip machine you have ever used.

-September 2013 iCoffee Update
+iCoffee Availability Update

 The iCoffee is now available for retail purchase at:

 – All Bloomingdale’s locations &